yogirjoshi/LT-Monitor-Experiments/ReadMe.txt

 java -jar rltlconv.jar "LTL = [](a->[](b-><>c))" --props --mealy --min

 Sample output is shown below.
 Although the machine is described as a mealy machine, our implementation for synthesizing  loss-tolerant monitors requires every state to have a single output symbol.
 For example, q0 has its output as 'ptrue' for all possible transitions where q0 is the destination state.
 Similarly, q2 has its output as 'pfalse'.
+If this condition is not satisfied, the outout of 'LamaConv' needs to be transformed to meet this condition in order to synthesize the corresponding loss-tolerant monitor.

 MEALY {
   ALPHABET = ["(a&&c)", "(a&&b)", "(a)", "()", "(a&&b&&c)", "(b&&c)", "(c)", "(b)"]